 Kauahi Ngapora, New Zealand:

-“For us as Maori sustainability is about having an inter-generational mind set and doing what we can today to ensure that our future generations can experienced the same things that we can experience today.”
+“For us as Maori, sustainability is about having an inter-generational mindset and doing what we can today to ensure that our future generations can experience the same things that we can experience today.”

 Michael Stober, Germany:

 “As Immanuel Kant once said, ‘do as you would be done by’.
 Respect your social and natural environment.
 Follow your heart and use common sense.”